Pope Innocent XIII

 Pope Innocent XIII (Innocentius XIII; Innocenzo XIII; 13 May 1655 – 7 March 1724), born as Michelangelo dei Conti, was head of the Catholic Church and ruler of the Papal States from 8 May 1721 to his death in March 1724.
-He is the last pope to date to take the pontifical name of "Innocent" upon his election.
+He remains the most recent pope to take the pontifical name "Innocent".

-Pope Innocent XIII was reform-oriented, and he imposed new standards of frugality, abolishing excessive spending.
-He took steps to end the practice of nepotism by issuing a decree which forbade his successors from granting land, offices or income to any relatives – something opposed by many cardinals who hoped that they might become pope and benefit their families.
+Pope Innocent XIII was reform-oriented, and imposed new standards of frugality, abolishing excessive spending.
+He took steps to end the practice of nepotism by issuing a decree which forbade his successors from granting land, offices or income to any relatives – something opposed by many cardinals who hoped they might become pope and benefit their families.

 Biography

 Early life

 Michelangelo dei Conti was born on 13 May 1655 in Poli, near Rome as the son of Carlo II, Duke of Poli, and Isabella d'Monti.
-Like Pope Innocent III (1198–1216), Pope Gregory IX (1227–1241) and Pope Alexander IV (1254–1261), he was a member of the land-owning family of the Conti, who held the titles of counts and dukes of Segni.
-He included the family crest in his pontifical coats of arms.
+Like Pope Innocent III (1198–1216), Pope Gregory IX (1227–1241) and Pope Alexander IV (1254–1261), he was a member of the aristocratic landowning family of the Conti, who held the titles of counts and dukes of Segni.
+He included the family shield in his pontifical coats of arms.

 Conti commenced his studies in Ancona and then with the Jesuits in Rome at the Collegio Romano and then later at La Sapienza University.
 After he received his doctorate in canon law and civil law, he was ordained to the priesthood.
 Conti also served as the Referendary of the Apostolic Signatura in 1691, later to be appointed as the Governor of Ascoli until 1692.
 Conti was also the Governor of Campagna and Marittima from 1692 to 1693 and the Governor of Viterbo from 1693 to 1695.

-Pope Innocent XII selected Conti as the Titular Archbishop of Tarso on 13 June 1695 and he received his episcopal consecration on 16 June 1695 in Rome.
+Pope Innocent XII selected Conti as the Titular Archbishop of Tarsus on 13 June 1695 and he received his episcopal consecration on 16 June 1695 in Rome.
 Conti was also the nuncio to both Switzerland and Portugal.

 Cardinalate

-On 7 June 1706, Conti was elevated to the cardinalate and was made the Cardinal-Priest of Santi Quirico e Giulitta under Pope Clement XI (1700–21).
-His appointment came about as the replacement of Gabriele Filippucci who declined the cardinalate.
+On 7 June 1706, Conti was elevated to the cardinalate under Pope Clement XI (1700–21) and was made the Cardinal-Priest of Santi Quirico e Giulitta.
+His appointment came about as the replacement of Gabriele Filippucci who resigned the cardinalate.
 He would receive his titular church on 23 February 1711.
 From 1697 to 1710 he acted as papal nuncio to the Kingdom of Portugal, where he is believed to have formed those unfavourable impressions of the Jesuits which afterwards influenced his conduct towards them.
 While in Portugal, he was witness to Father Bartolomeu de Gusmão's early aerostat experiments.

 He was also transferred to Osimo as its archbishop in 1709 and was later translated one last time to Viterbo e Toscanella in 1712.
-He also served as Camerlengo of the Sacred College of Cardinals from 1716 to 1717 and resigned his position in his diocese due to illness in 1719.
+He resigned his position in his diocese due to illness in 1719.